Historic Gardens Join LettsSafari Network

 The amazing mix of rare and massive trees host a diverse array of birds including birds of prey alongside an exhaustive list of small and medium sized birds.
 The birdsong in these gardens is at times almost deafening.

-The gardens even host a sculpture park dedicated to environmental art.
+The gardens even host a sculpture park dedicated to environmental art, supporting some of the leading climate artists.